Looking to contribute something to GraphCommerce? Here's how you can help.

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Well-written, thorough bug reports are a great way to contribute to the project.
+Well-written, through bug reports are a great way to contribute to the project.
 Before raising a new issue, please check our issues list ↗ to determine whether the issue you encountered has already been reported.

 A good bug report should be self-explanatory.
 Use the bug report template ↗ to create a bug report.